 By Nicole Caccavo Kear

 I'm a worrier.
 I cross my fingers and knock wood and attach 'God Forbid' to any utterance that could possibly result in harm.
 It's not cool or hip or au courant but my obsession with outsmarting misfortune is in my blood.
 My Italian family raised me to live in terror not just of black cats and broken mirrors, but placing shoes on a table and crossing my knife and fork.
 I'm saddled with a worst-case-scenario mind which anticipates Armageddon-like endings to accepting a Fresh Direct package.
+So it should come as no surprise that I took four pregnancy tests before sharing the good news with my husband.

 My first trimester was a minefield of neuroses.
 Although I haven't seen my natural hair color since I was fifteen, I forfeited the joys of highlighting.
-Clouds of cigarette smoke on the street sent shudders down my spine and I nearly went apoplectic when my father offered me a
+Clouds of cigarette smoke on the street sent shudders down my spine and I nearly went apoplectic when my father offered me a celebratory sip of champagne.

 It was my ob-gyn who shouldered the true brunt of my worries.
-She became accustomed to the numbered list of questions I unfolded at each check-up, and was kind enough to read the ingredient list on such items as my facial toner and goat cheese packaging to rule out any
+She became accustomed to the numbered list of questions I unfolded at each check-up, and was kind enough to read the ingredient list on such items as my facial toner and goat cheese packaging to rule out any danger to my fetus.

 It was a long nine months.